Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 Louis André Talbot did not come to Louisiana with any of the extended Acadian families in the 1760s.
 And although his mother's family was deported from Île St.-Jean to St.-Malo, France, in 1758-59, he did not come to Louisiana on any of the Seven Ships of 1785.
 He was born probably at Bordeaux in c1791, six years after the Seven Ships sailed; his father was a Lafitte, but he assumed his mother's family name.
 Louis André came to Louisiana probably in the early 1810s, before another war between Britain and the United States made trans-Atlantic travel more difficult than usual.
-He did not remain at New Orleans but chose upper Bayou Lafourche as his new home, settling in Assumption Parish, where he and his wife, a fellow Acadian, raised a large family, including 10 sons.
-His oldest son Basile settled on the western prairies either on the eve of or soon after the War Between the States, establishing a western branch of the family.
+He did not remain at New Orleans but chose upper Bayou Lafourche as his new home, settling in Assumption Parish, where he and his wife, an Acadian Dugas, raised a large family, including 10 sons.
+His oldest son Basile settled on the western prairies either on the eve of or soon after the War of 1861-65, establishing a western branch of the family.
 Louis André's other sons remained on upper Bayou Lafourche.

 Judging by the number of slaves they owned during the late antebellum period, the Acadian Talbots participated only peripherally in the South's plantation economy.
 In 1850, Louis André held only two slaves on his Assumption Parish farm.
 A decade later he held none, or at least none who appeared on the federal slave schedule of 1860.

-The War Between the States took a terrible toll on the family.
-Early in the war, successive Federal incursions devastated the Bayou Lafourche valley, and Confederate foragers also plagued the area when the Federals were not around.
+The War of 1861-65 took a terrible toll on the family.
+Early in the war, successive Federal incursions devastated the Bayou Lafourche valley, and Confederate foragers also plagued the area when the Federals were driven off.
 But the personal loss to the family was even greater.
-Six of Louis André's sons and a grandson served Louisiana in uniform during the War Between the States.
+Six of Louis André's sons and a grandson served Louisiana in uniform during the war.
 Two of his sons, Clovis and Jules, the older one middle-aged, married, and the father of several children, the younger one also married, the father of two daughters, and still in his teens, were conscripted into the same unit in the summer of 1862 and died a few months later at Vicksburg, Mississippi, within days of one another.
 The other three sons and the grandson survived the war.
 Evidently the family's ardor for the Southern cause was not diminished by its loss.
 Two of Louis André's grandsons, twins born in January 1864, were named Camille Beauregard and Émile Davis.
 Louis André died in Assumption Parish in the late 1760s, in his late 70s. ...